 Our first trip to Africa – and without the kids!
-We’ve got what looks like an awesome itinerary that packs a lot into about a week – three camps and a final night at Victoria Falls before we head home.
+We’ve got what looks like an awesome itinerary for a safari in Botswana that packs a lot into about a week – three camps and a final night at Victoria Falls before we head home.
 We used Cedarberg Travel to plan our trip, and they’ve created a bespoke tour based on our budget and time with everything organised for us after we arrive in Maun (the fifth-largest “town” in Botswana).

 - Botswana overview